justforthefunofit/create-sprite-print-basic-program/README.md

 </p>

 ## Examples:
-- A program showing how to create the string from normal sprite definition
+- A program showing how to create the string from normal sprite definition  [readme](./readme-program-1-creating-the-string.md)  [code](./sprite-printing.bas)
-- A program showin how to create a basic program with the appropriate basic code lines
+- A program showin how to create a basic program with the appropriate basic code lines [readme](./readme-program-2-sprite-line-demo.md)  [code](./sprite-line-demo.bas)
-- An example on hoe to concatenate two basic programs so the sprite definition can be used
+- A example program generating actual basic lines to be used in your program [readme](./readme-program-3-generate-the-basic-program.md)  [code](./sprite-generator.bas)
--
+- An example on hoe to concatenate two basic programs so the sprite definition can be used (will follow, need some time to prepare 😁)